vitalii-komenda/railway-service/README.md

 ## Usage

-* Create some service (for example RocketSendService)
+* Create a service (for example RocketSendService)
 * Include RailwayService into your service
 ```js
 function RocketSendService() {